DaemonNikolay/HCI-NSU-course-41/English/topics_eng.md

 With the exception of video-conferencing, there is no opportunity for paralinguistic features such as gesture.
 To compensate, users have developed a number of strategies including: abbreviations and acronyms (e.g. LOL – lots of laughs), simplified syntax and other symbols and exclamation marks to express emotional meaning.
 Symbols indicating emotions are called emoticons and phrases called emotes display action in chat rooms.

+> Simplified

+Computer-mediated communication is a term used to describe systems that allow users to communicate using a computer network.
+Moreover, CMC has recently become new national pastime among young people.

+At present most of this communication is written, although video- and audio-conferencing permit speech.
+Most computer-mediated communication is asynchronous.
+That means that the participants are not on line at the same time and there are delays between messages.
+The examples are : mobile phone text messages, chat rooms, emails, bulletin boards and news- or discussion groups.
+Synchronous CMC depends on participants being on line at the same time.
+There may be a few seconds delay but, nevertheless, this kind of communication is closer to face-to-face interaction.
+Examples of synchronous communication include: Internet Relay Chat, MOOs, audio- and video-conferencing.

+Communicating in written form, people are unable to use body language.
+To compensate we can use: abbreviations and acronyms (e.g. LOL – lots of laughs), simplified syntax and other symbols to express emotional meaning.
+Symbols indicating emotions are called emoticons and phrases called emotes display action in chat rooms.

 ---